-Lone Star literary lion LARRY MCMURTY is confident that his gay cowboy movie is stronger than Gov. Rick Perry
+Lone Star literary lion LARRY MCMURTRY is confident that his gay cowboy movie is stronger than Gov. Rick Perry

 By DANIEL KUSNER | Dec.
 12, 2005

 A tragedy about lost opportunity, repression, finding love and never letting it go, “Brokeback Mountain” is a powerful drama.
 And the momentum behind the film builds on a day-to-day basis.

 Critics groups in Boston, Los Angeles and New York recently named the cowboy romance as the year’s best film.
 And on Tuesday, it dominated the Golden Globes with seven nominations, including one for best screenplay, written by Larry McMurtry and Diana Ossana.

 A lifelong Texan, McMurtry is the Pulitzer-winner who created “The Last Picture Show,” “Lonesome Dove,” “Hud” and “Terms of Endearment.”
 A few hours after the Golden Globe nominations were announced, McMurtry conducted phone interviews while in Austin.